hazardfn/riemannx/README.md

 Riemannx is a riemann client built in elixir, currently it's the only client in elixir that supports UDP.
 It has an experimental combined option that makes the best of both TCP and UDP - in the combined mode UDP is the favoured approach but if the message size exceeds the max udp size set TCP will be used.

-It also (as of 2.1.0) supports TLS connections.
+As of 2.1.0 TLS connections are supported.
+As of 2.2.0 you can now query the index.

 ## Contents